Clinical Evidence and Performance Evaluation

-Performance evaluation of a device is a continuous process by which data are assessed and analysed to demonstrate the scientific validity, analytical performance and clinical performance of that device for its intended purpose as stated by the manufacturer.
+Performance evaluation of a device is a continuous process by which data are assessed and analyzed to demonstrate the scientific validity, analytical performance and clinical performance of that device for its intended purpose as stated by the manufacturer.
 It should be based on a thorough and objective method and following a pre-established performance evaluation plan.

-The clinical evidence shall be documented in a performance evaluation report.
-This report shall include the scientific validity report, the analytical performance report, the clinical performance report and an assessment of those reports allowing demonstration of the clinical evidence.
+The clinical evidence shall be documented in a performance evaluation report including the scientific validity report, the analytical performance report, the clinical performance report and an assessment of those reports allowing demonstration of the clinical evidence.

 - The Regulation: IVDR 2017/746/EU

 - Technical Documentation

 - Path to EU Market Entry: Conformity Assessment Procedures

 - Clinical Performance Studies